An Irrefutable Definition of Natural Rights

 I use the name “Temporal Rights”, primarily because they are created in the instant of the creation of an operator and are extinguished in the moment of its demise.

 To fully comprehend this “temporal rights” paradigm for natural rights we need to realize that the idea of “rights” is an abstract one.
 There is no self-existent object we can call “a right”, only the operator itself has self-existence.
-To be a true abstraction, it must have an antecedent, something from which we draw out the abstraction.
+To be a correct abstraction, it must have an antecedent, something from which we draw out the abstraction.
 For the human being, it is the ability to choose that gives rise to the right to choose, or as we often say, “the freedom to choose”.
-Freedom is the label we use for the state of affairs that allows operators (human beings in this case) to operate.
+This freedom is evident in physical behavior.

-The natural law that governs the operator and the natural rights that arise therein are in the exact same domain.
-There is no need for logical arguments or for “reason” to be cited for the derivation of these rights or for the hundreds of appeals to related observations of human behaviors and values.
+The natural law that governs the operator and the natural rights that arise therein are in the same domain.
+There is no need for a theory to connect them.
+There is no need for logical arguments or for “reason” to be cited for the derivation of these rights or for appeals to related observations of human behaviors and values.

-Traditional sources of natural rights typically claim a connection to natural law.
+Traditional theories of natural rights typically claim a connection to natural law.
 The Temporal Rights paradigm says that natural rights are not merely connected, but an intrinsic characteristic of the laws of nature.
-There is no claim for natural rights that is more natural than the Temporal Rights perspective.
+There is no claim for natural rights that is more natural than this.

-The sum and substance of thousands of years of political rights theory reach their climax in temporal rights.
+The sum and substance of years of natural rights theory reach their climax in Temporal Rights.

-The Temporal Rights perspective could be seen as an explication of the law of the jungle: I can smash you so I have that right.
-That is positively frightening and many will chafe at it.
-However, it is not a bug, it’s a feature.
-The obvious danger of this perspective on rights demands something to preclude the total destruction of civilization.
-This powerfully demonstrates the need for a principle that will civilize people, and we find that in the simple “all men are created equal [in value]” principle.
-The morality needed is simply that your rights end where mine begin, otherwise I am your slave.
+This demonstrates the need for a principle that will civilize us, and we find that in the simple “all men are created equal [in value]” principle.
+The morality needed is simply that your rights end where mine begin.
+Otherwise, I am your slave.

 Overcoming Nihilism